hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `sku` - (Required) The `sku` to use for the Databricks Workspace.
 Possible values are `standard`, `premium`, or `trial`.
 Changing this can force a new resource to be created in some circumstances.

-~> **NOTE** Downgrading the `sku` to the `trial` version of the Databricks Workspace will force a new resource to be created.
+~> **NOTE** Downgrading to a `trial sku` from a `standard` or `premium sku` will force a new resource to be created.

 * `managed_resource_group_name` - (Optional) The name of the resource group where Azure should place the managed Databricks resources.
 Changing this forces a new resource to be created.

 ~> **NOTE** Azure requires that this Resource Group does not exist in this Subscription (and that the Azure API creates it) - otherwise the deployment will fail.

-* `customer_managed_key_enabled` - (Optional) Is the workspace enabled for CMK encryption?
+* `customer_managed_key_enabled` - (Optional) Is the workspace enabled for customer managed key encryption?
 If `true` this enables the Managed Identity for the managed storage account.
 Possible values are `true` or `false`.
 Defaults to `false`.
-This field is olny available with the `premium` Databricks Workspace `sku`.
+This field is only valid if the Databricks Workspace `sku` is set to `premium`.
 Changing this forces a new resource to be created.

-* `infrastructure_encryption_enabled`- (Optional) Is the DBFS root file system enabled with a secondary layer of encryption with platform managed keys for data at rest?
+* `infrastructure_encryption_enabled`- (Optional) Is the DBFS root file system enabled with a secondary layer of encryption with platform managed keys?
 Possible values are `true` or `false`.
 Defaults to `false`.
-This field is olny available with the `premium` Databricks Workspace `sku`.
+This field is only valid if the Databricks Workspace `sku` is set to `premium`.
 Changing this forces a new resource to be created.

 * `custom_parameters` - (Optional) A `custom_parameters` block as documented below.